 Contrary to what many predicted, or hoped, threats to press freedom have not abated since the change of administrations in our nation’s capital.

-2021 has been incredibly busy for RTDNA’s Voice of the First Amendment initiative.
+2021 has been incredibly busy for RTDNA’s advocacy initiatives.
 We have been active in Congress, the courts and several states working hard to preserve and protect citizens’ need to know what’s going on in their government, their courts and their communities.

 For months now, we have been working with key Congressional aides on our top legislative priorities, the Journalist Protection Act (which would make it a federal crime to assault a journalist) and the Right to Record Police Act (which would make it unambiguously clear that citizens, including journalists, have a right to record the activities of law enforcement).
 Both bills are expected to be introduced later this year.